jaspervdj/hakyll/web/tutorials/04-compilers.markdown

 -------------------------

-Sometimes string interpolation does not suffice, and you want a little more control over how your templates are layed out.
+Sometimes string interpolation does not suffice, and you want a little more control over how your templates are laid out.
 Hakyll provides a few control structures for this.
 The syntax for these structures was based on the syntax used in pandoc templates, since Hakyll already has tight integration with pandoc.